FahNos/text-recognition-for-long-text/README.md

-# SVTRv2_1 for long text
+# Text regconition for long text

 This repository was build on [OpenOCR](https://github.com/Topdu/OpenOCR/tree/main) frame work

 I had the change in encoder part and use VNese dataset to training

-and the results as below:
+This model can use for English and Vietnamese language

 ## Results
 I was implement test follow dataset of OpenOCR, and result as below: